Interview by 21st Century Scholar, Cece Taylor

 What went into choosing your major, and why’d you settle on that particular major?

 Throughout my childhood, before the rise of social media, I was always drawn to filming goofy videos with my neighborhood friends and editing vlogs.
 Since I was eleven years old I have uploaded on my YouTube channel various self-help and informational content, transforming into a self-taught editor.
 Through intrinsic satisfaction and appreciative online comments, I realized that my true purpose for creating is helping others improve their lives.
 I hope to achieve such a career through my Media major!

 What advice would you give to your freshman self?

 As an extrovert, I thrive when I have strong friendships surrounding me.
 However, I was one of the few students from my high school that came to IU.
 Like many other freshmen, I knew nobody and felt alone in the first few weeks.
 Although I managed to have small talk with dorm floor buddies and other students I met at Welcome Week events, it took me months to find genuine bonds.
 When I finally found my best friends through the Asian American Association, I felt like I finally belonged at this university.
-The advice I would give to my freshman self is to be patient and kind with myself while remembering that friendships take time and effort.
-Something that was different from my expectations about college is how I would make friends.
-I’ve never made friends through classes or at sports games, but instead I found them through student organizations related to my interests.
+The advice I would give to my freshman self is to be patient and kind to myself while remembering that friendships take time and effort.
+Something different from my expectations about college is how I would make friends.
+I’ve never made friends through classes or at sports games, but instead, I found them through student organizations related to my interests.
 I'm so happy I got involved early as a freshman because I’ve made so many happy memories!

 What habits have helped you become a better student?